 For testing purposes, it is possible to create a key with Azure Key Vault, however this key cannot be escrowed, because the private key can never leave the key vault.
 Always back up and escrow keys used to encrypt production data, as the loss of the key (accidental deletion in key vault, expiration etc.) results in permanent data loss.

-- Use a key without an expiration date – and never set an expiration date on a key already in use: once the key expires, the encrypted databases lose access to their TDE Protector and are dropped within 24 hours.
+Use a key without an expiration date – and don't set an expiration date on a key already in use: once the key expires, the encrypted databases lose access to their TDE Protector and are inaccessible within 24 hours.

 - Ensure the key is enabled and has permissions to perform get, wrap key, and unwrap key operations.

 - Create an Azure Key Vault key backup before using the key in Azure Key Vault for the first time.
 Learn more about the Backup-AzureKeyVaultKey command.